ncase/blog/src/posts/on-depression.md

 **MY RECOMMENDATIONS FOR RESEARCHERS:**

 More big, pre-registered, double-blind randomized controlled trials, please.
+(And specifically: testing _high_ doses of Vitamin D, 4000 IU/day or more.)

 **MY SPECIFIC RECOMMENDATIONS FOR _YOU:_**